-The foundations may bear on either the compacted suitable natural soils or compacted structural fill assuming the soils with large CONCRETE pieces (DEBRIS) is removed, if required.
+The foundations may bear on either the compacted suitable natural soils or compacted structural fill.
 The bearing level soils, after compaction, should exhibit densities of at least 95 percent of the maximum dry density of the bearing soils as determined by ASTM D-1557 (Modified Proctor), to the depth described subsequently in the Site Preparation section of the report.
 In addition to compaction, the bearing soils must exhibit stability and be free of "pumping" conditions.